Eqicfeng/crawler/README.md

 auto.sh --- shell script to execute python file

 ngrok --- a tool which uses Reverse Proxy helps the website could be visited on the Internet

+##I use XAMPP to build a website, just copy the folder "HTML5" to the folder "htdocs" of XAMPP